vitobotta/hetzner-k3s/README.md

 - an Hetzner Cloud token: for this you need to create a project from the cloud console, and then an API token with **both read and write permissions** (sidebar > Security > API Tokens); you will see the token only once, so ensure you take note of it somewhere safe
 - a recent Ruby runtime installed if you install the tool as Ruby gem (see [this page](https://www.ruby-lang.org/en/documentation/installation/) for instructions if you are not familiar with Ruby).
 I recommend you use the standalone binaries either downloaded directly or installed with Homebrew though, since it's easier and you don't have to set up Ruby.

+___
-## Installation
+## Getting Started - Installation

-Before using the tool, be sure to have installed kubectl as it's required to install some software in the cluster to provision load balancers/persistent volumes and perform k3s upgrades.
+Before using the tool, be sure to have kubectl installed as it's required to install some software in the cluster to provision load balancers/persistent volumes and perform k3s upgrades.

 ### macOS